Titu Maiorescu: Childhood

-Between 1846 and 1848 Titu Maiorescu attended the primary school in Craiova.
-During the days of the revolution, Ioan Maiorescu was sent on a mission to Frankfurt am Main, while Maria Maiorescu and their children travelled to Bucharest, Brașov and Sibiu.
-In December 1848, under the leadership of Avram Iancu, Ioan Maiorescu's family arrived in Blaj and then in Braşov.
-Titu Maiorescu continued primary school between 1848 and 1850 at Protodeacon Iosif Barac's School.
+Between 1846 and 1848, Titu Maiorescu attended the primary school in Craiova.
+During the days of the revolution his father Ioan was sent on a mission to Frankfurt am Main.
+Meanwhile, his mother, Maria Maiorescu, traveled with the children to Bucharest, Brașov, and then Sibiu.
+This must have been a very disconcerting time for the young Titu.
+In December 1848, under the care of Avram Iancu, the family arrived after more dislocation in Blaj and finally in Braşov.
+Titu Maiorescu was then at last able to continue his primary school education.
+From 1848 until 1850, he attended Protodeacon Iosif Barac's School.

-Between 1850 and 1851, after finishing primary school, Titu Maiorescu was enlisted at the Romanian Gymnasium from Schei-Braşov, a gymnasium founded in 1850 through his uncle Ioan Popazu's endeavour.
-He attended grade fifth at the Romanian gymnasium from Brașov and met Anton Pann, who left him an ineffaceable impression.
+Between 1850 and 1851, after finishing primary school, Titu Maiorescu was enrolled at the Romanian Gymnasium in Schei-Braşov, a gymnasium grammar school founded in 1850 by his uncle Ioan Popazu.
+He studied there up until the fifth grade.
+At the gymnasium in Brașov, he met Anton Pann, who left him with an indelible impression.

 At Theresianum Academy

-In September 1851 the Maiorescu family settled in Vienna, where his father was working within the Ministry of Justice.
-Later in October Titu Maiorescu attended the first grade at the Academic Gymnasium, which was an addendum of the Theresianum Academy for foreigners.
-A month later, they equated his results from the gymnasium from Brașov and he passed to the next grade.
+In September 1851, the Maiorescu family settled in Vienna, where Titu's father was working within the Ministry of Justice.
+Later in October, Titu Maiorescu attended the first grade at the Academic Gymnasium.
+This was an addendum of the Theresianum Academy for foreigners.
+A month later, the school authorities recognized his results from the gymnasium in Brașov and so he was able to pass comfortably on to the next grade.

-While attending the academy in Vienna, Maiorescu a began to write his Însemnărilor zilnice (Daily Journal) (which he kept until July 1917, in 42 notebooks that belong today to the fund of manuscripts from the Romanian Academy Library) and he continued to write his journal until the end of his life.
-His notes are a good source of knowing Maiorescu's personality.
-His success from 1858, when he graduated first in his class at the Theresianum Academy, was a guerdon of all his efforts and strong will.
+While attending the academy in Vienna, Maiorescu began to write his Însemnărilor zilnice (Daily Journal) which he kept until July 1917.
+These 42 notebooks currently belong today to the collection of manuscripts in the Romanian Academic Library.
+Titu continued to write his journal until the end of his life.
+His notes provide insight into his personality.
+His success from 1858, when he graduated first in his class at the Theresianum Academy, was an indication of all his efforts and strong will.